serdarburakguneri/hobby-streamer/docs/video-upload-transcode-sequence.md

 # Video Upload and Transcoding Sequence

-A simplified overview of how video upload and transcoding works in the hobby-streamer project.
+How video upload and transcoding works in the hobby-streamer project.

 ## Sequence Diagram